Czech Republic · audience itinerary

 - Morning~180 minPrague Castlelandmark

 A vast complex of palaces, churches, and gardens, Prague Castle has been the seat of Czech rulers for centuries.
-Explore St. Vitus Cathedral, the Old Royal Palace, and Golden Lane for a glimpse into Bohemian history.
+Explore St. Vitus Cathedral, the Old Royal Palace, and Golden Lane for a glimpse into medieval life.
+The castle grounds offer stunning panoramic views of the city.

-- Consider purchasing a circuit ticket for access to multiple historical buildings within the complex.
+- Consider purchasing a circuit ticket that covers multiple attractions within the complex.

-- Wear comfortable shoes as there is a lot of walking involved on uneven surfaces.
+- Wear comfortable shoes as there is a lot of walking on uneven surfaces.

-An iconic medieval stone bridge adorned with statues of saints, offering stunning views of the Vltava River and Prague Castle.
-It's a vibrant hub with artists, musicians, and vendors.
+This iconic 14th-century stone bridge is adorned with statues of saints and offers breathtaking views of the Vltava River and Prague Castle.
+It's a vibrant hub with artists, musicians, and souvenir vendors.

-- Watch out for pickpockets, especially when it's busy.
+- Watch out for pickpockets, especially when crowded.

 - Time your visit to see the Astronomical Clock strike the hour.